bibig/jsoncan/README.md

 + prefix  // used for presentation
 + validate // a custom validate function, when failed return message or return null.
 + isFake  // for field like 'passwordConfirm', it 's basically same as normal field, except it will never be saved!
++ autoIncrement // the first number for autoIncrement field, default is 1
++ step    // for autoIncrement, default is 1

 field types including:
 + 'string'